openshift/jenkins-plugin/README.md

 1. "Trigger OpenShift Build":  The step name is "openShiftBuild".
 Mandatory parameters are:

-a) "buildConfig":  The name of the BuildConfig to trigger
+a) "buildConfig" or "bldCfg":  The name of the BuildConfig to trigger

 Optional parameters are: